MCL2424/free-email-validator/README.md

 4. Run npm init on your terminal - this will create a new file called packaged.json
 5. Open packaged.json and underneath

-When all the files are downloaded, you need to make sure that node.js is already installed on your computer.

-Then, you need to open your terminal, run npm init and install the following npm modules - TBC

 $npm i express (for PC)
 %npm i express (for Mac)